bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

 prom2grafana.
 Convert Prometheus metrics to Grafana dashboards and alert rules using AI: https://github.com/mr-karan/prom2grafana

+httptap.
+Rich-powered CLI that breaks each HTTP request into DNS, connect, TLS, wait, and transfer phases with waterfall timelines, compact summaries, or metrics-only output: https://github.com/ozeranskii/httptap

 Ivory is designed to simplify and visualise work with Postgres clusters.
 It provides patroni management ui and postgres query builder: https://github.com/veegres/ivory